Safe Mercury Thermostat Disposal for California Contractors

 - The requested bin or pail, along with related materials (like guidelines on how to properly package mercury thermostats and care for the bin or pail) will be sent to your location.
 Please note that the actual bin or pail will have TRC (Thermostat Recycling Corporation) branding, but this is still a part of the Thermostat Care program.
 If you do not receive your container within 1 month, please contact ContainerRequests@ThermostatCare.org to inquire about the status of your container.

 - Collect mercury thermostats!
 DO NOT remove the mercury ampule from the thermostat.
-Place the entire thermostat into a sealable bag in the collection container.
+Place the entire thermostat into an individual and sealable bag in the collection container.
 Broken thermostats will not be accepted at drop-off locations.

 Find Your Nearest Drop-off Location